mcmhav/suchBazar/generators/README.md

 The two sigmoid functions are good candidates for combining in a blending function :-)

+## Blending

+In order to blend two rating-files, you need a blending-configuration file, looking like:

+    file1.txt 0.2
+    file2.txt 0.6
+    file3.txt 0.2

+The ratios need to add up to 1.0.
+Further the files (of course) need to exist in the current directory.

+So you can generate a set of files by:

+    ./ratings.py proddata.tab -o file1.txt -m sigmoid
+    ./ratings.py proddata.tab -o file2.txt -m sigmoid_count
+    ./ratings.py proddata.tab -o file3.txt -m naive

+And then running the blending:

+    ./blend -c files.conf -d ratings.csv

+Voila.

 ## Split into a testing and validation set

     ./split.sh ratings.csv